Careers

 • Monitor the submissions inbox and review incoming book proposals

-• Create first drafts of contracts for books in development; help maintain the Press’s contract files
+• Create first drafts of contracts for books in development and help maintain the Press’s contract files

 • Record basic contract terms and copyright details in the Press’s title management database